zephyrproject-rtos/zephyr/boards/shields/x_nucleo_eeprma2/doc/index.rst

 The :ref:`samples_eeprom` can be used to demonstrate the expansion boards functionality.
-Per default the shield sets an ``eeprom-0`` alias for the M24C02-FMC6TG EEPROM, which can be overwritten to use the other EEPROM deivces instead.
+Per default the shield sets an ``eeprom-0`` alias for the M24C02-FMC6TG EEPROM, which can be overwritten to use the other EEPROM devices instead.

 Programming
 ***********